Aeneon/mXDK/README.md

   This Command Line Utility allows Developers to update the Backgrounds-Array and list available Wallpaper-Sets.

   The Options are as follows:
-    -u    Updates Backgrounds-Array in Options.plist; --update is for the non-lazy Ones.
+    -u    Updates Backgrounds-Array in config.plist; --update is for the non-lazy Ones.

     -l    Lists Wallpaper-Sets in Assets; --list is for the non-lazy Ones.